 In addition, we are also bound by the Equality Act 2010.

 The Code is a living document and we expect it to change over time to reflect changes in and beyond academia and fandom.
 We welcome feedback and suggestions for improvement, so please feel free to contact us at GIFCon@glasgow.ac.uk.

-We ask you to please contact our Committee, Diversity and Accessibility Officer, or Volunteers if you would like to report potential violations of this Code of Conduct.
-They can escalate issues appropriately, discuss them in a totally confidential manner, and/or act as mediators, according to the wishes of the person raising the issue.
+If you would like to report potential violations of this Code of Conduct, please do not hesitate in contacting our Committee, Diversity and Accessibility Officer, or Volunteers.
+They can escalate issues appropriately with University authorities, discuss them in a totally confidential manner, and/or act as mediators, according to the wishes of the person raising the issue.

 How can I help?